A Foundational Guide for Gut Health, Digestion, Hormones and Immunity

 - Hormonal changes

 Symptoms may include bloating, irregular bowel habits, reflux, food sensitivities, fatigue and brain fog.
-Read about how to improve gut health with nutrition in my article: How to improve gut health naturally: why 30 plant foods per week changes everything

-For clients with significant dysbiosis, I employ the GAPS diet which significantly restricts fibre (food for microbiome bacteria) to starve the unfriendly bacteria – this also starves the beneficial bacteria, and then rebuild the microbiome diversity and leaky gut through specific nutritional protocol.
+For clients with significant dysbiosis, I recommend the GAPS diet which significantly restricts fibre (food for microbiome bacteria) to starve the unfriendly bacteria – this also starves the beneficial bacteria, and then rebuild the microbiome diversity and leaky gut through specific nutritional protocol.
 Find out more about this approach in my post: GAPS diet: what is it and how and when to apply it.

 Parasites, Bacteria and Opportunistic Organisms